 Distance from DC: 2 hours, 30 minutes

 Camping on the Eastern Shore is easy at this all-in-one campsite that sits on the Nanticoke River.
-It’s also a pet-friendly spot for seafood lovers who want to go fishing or crabbing, or simply pay a visit to a quintessential Maryland crab house nearby -- The Red Roost -- what was once a chicken farm.
-The campsite also features an on-site beach volleyball, croquet, horseshoe games, and live music.
+It’s also a pet-friendly spot for seafood lovers who want to go fishing or crabbing, and the campsite also features an on-site beach volleyball, croquet, horseshoe games, and live music.
+A trip to the area isn’t complete without paying a visit to a quintessential Maryland crab house nearby.
+The Red Roost was once a chicken farm and now serves up fried chickens and well-seasoned crabs by the dozen.

 Assateague Island, Maryland

 South of the hustle and bustle of Ocean City, Maryland is the quiet solitude of Assateague Island National Seashore, a national park with famed wild ponies and where it’s possible to make a bonfire on the beach with the stars as your guide.
 Both backcountry and beachside campsites are available for online reservations, but better act quickly, these coveted spots are known to book up months in advance of the spring and summer season.

 Distance from DC: 4 hours, 15 minutes

 In wonderful West Virginia, you’ll find the oldest and largest state forest, Seneca State Forest, in rugged Pocahontas County, which has almost 13,000 acres of woodlands to explore, plus minimal light pollution to easily spot the Milky Way.
 One of the most breathtaking options to book for camping is the Thorny Mountain Fire Tower, a cabin perched high above the forest with 360-degree panoramas for your overnight stay.

 Sign up here for our daily DC email and be the first to get all the food/drink/fun in town.